-The Local Advisory group will ensure that all governors receive appropriate safeguarding and child protection (including online) training at induction.
+The LAG will ensure that all Academy Advisors receive appropriate safeguarding and child protection (including online) training at induction.
 This training will equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures are effective and support a robust school approach to safeguarding.
 The training will be regularly updated.